 The monument is a statue of Juan Rodriguez Cabrillo, a Portuguese explorer who in 1542 landed in San Diego Bay to become the first European to reach the West Coast of the United States.
 But there’s so much more here than just a statue.
 It’s a great spot to watch for gray whales.
 There’s a hiking trail.
 You can explore an old lighthouse built in 1855.
 And you get some killer views of San Diego.

 The monument sits at the southern tip of the Point Loma Peninsula.
 The site is open everyday except Christmas, though it closes early each day (usually by 5 pm.)
-As of October 2012, the entrance fee is $5 per vehicle.

 The Cabrillo National Monument and lighthouse